Music

 If offered a place on this course, you will have access to the most modern and well-equipped music suite and performance facilities in the county including:

 A level music students are required to take part in at least one performance ensemble per week as a key part of the course; these will develop skills such as sight-reading, teamwork, continuous improvement and commitment.
-Other ensembles are set up in line with students' experience and musical interests such as close harmony groups, stomp bands and other chamber groups.
-All students (and staff!) across the College are welcome to join the ensembles.
+Other ensembles are set up in line with students' experience and musical interests such as close harmony groups and other chamber groups.
+All students (and staff) across the College are welcome to join the ensembles.

 Numerous and varied activities of a high standard include: